Johan Audel

 Johan Audel (born 12 December 1983) is a footballer who played as a winger.
-Born in France, he represented the Martinique national team internationally.
+Born in metropolitan France, he played for the Martinique national team.
 He is the brother of French player Thierry Audel.

 Career

 Audel began his career in the youth academy of south coast club OGC Nice before moving to French rivals Lille for the 2004–05 season.
 He stayed with the team for his first season with the club, before moving on loan to FC Lorient the following season.
 Eight goals in 30 games followed before Audel returned to his parent club.
 In the summer of 2007, he joined Ligue 1 Valenciennes FC and instantly proved his worth with a hat-trick in his first game against Toulouse FC, making him a very popular player for the fans.

 On 9 August 2010, Audel moved to VfB Stuttgart on a four-year contract.

 He was loaned out to FC Nantes on 2 September 2013 until June 2014, after his contract with VfB Stuttgart was extended until June 2015.
 On 24 May 2014, Audel signed a contract with FC Nantes until June 2016 and moved permanently to Nantes.